-Healy, Dermot (1947–2014), novelist, poet, memoirist and playwright, was born on 9 November 1947 in the small town of Finea, Co.
+Healy, Dermot (1947–2014), novelist, poet, memoirist and playwright, was born on 9 November 1947 in the village of Finea, Co.
 Westmeath, the son of Winnie, housewife, and Jack Healy, a garda, and the brother of Tony, Úna and Miriam.
 When he was a young boy, the family moved to Cavan town following his father’s retirement.
-There, they lived with his great-aunts and his mother helped in the running of their bakery and café, the Breifne.
+There, they lived with his great-aunts and his mother helped in the running of their confectionery and teashop, the Milseanacht Breifne.

 His father died in the early morning of Christmas Day, 1962.
 Healy was fifteen years of age and the death of his father (to whom he had been very close) was followed by a period of turbulence.
 In 1963, he was expelled from St Patrick’s Secondary College and though he did complete his second-level education elsewhere and even began an arts degree in University College Dublin in 1966, by the end of his first year there he had dropped out.
 ‘Academic life didn’t suit me’, he noted; instead of attending lectures, he explained in his memoir, ‘I spent the year selling second-hand beds and wiring houses’ (Healy, 57).